Ritwikrajsingh/PingPong/README.md

 - Improvement in UI.

-It was fun getting started with Kivy.
+It's fun getting started with Kivy.